lid2000/exportlj/README.md

 Fast forward 10 years and I find myself wanting to do a full-text search on my long-abandoned LiveJournal.
-I dig up my password, log in, and it turns out that you STILL can't do it on the site without switching your journal to public and relying on Google or whatever garbage they've integrated with the site, which is insane.
+I dig up my password, log in, and it turns out that you STILL can't do it on the site without switching your journal to public and relying on Google or whatever garbage they've integrated with, which is insane.
 LiveJournal could have been one of the major social networks if they'd spent the past 10 years innovating instead of doing... whatever they've been doing.
-Instead I now have to rely on the Tumblr and all the features it doesn't have if I the urge to be an emo teenager.
+Instead I now have to rely on Tumblr and all the features it doesn't have if I the urge to be an emo teenager.

 Anyway, given that Mozilla have abandoned XUL (and Deepest Sender stopped working properly ages ago) and I'm trying to rekindle my love of coding, I started working on this - a Node.js app that'll let you download your LiveJournal and save it to a SQLite